KenjiPcx/Goldman-Stanley/README.md

 - Individual task execution details
 - Export options

-## 🎨 Future: 3D Office Visualization
+## 🎨 3D Office Visualization

-We're planning to add an immersive 3D office experience with **Three.js** where you can:
+**NEW!** Experience an immersive 3D office where you can visualize your AI research team at work!

+### Features
-- **See your AI team**: Visualize agents as office workers in a Goldman Sachs-style environment
+- **See your AI team**: Research agents appear as office workers
-- **Real-time animations**: Watch agents "working" when busy, relaxing when idle
+- **Real-time animations**: Watch agents walk to their desks when assigned tasks
-- **Interactive workspace**: Click on agents to see what they're researching
+- **Interactive workspace**: Click on agents or desks to see task execution logs
-- **Status indicators**: Visual cues for agent states (thinking, searching, analyzing)
+- **Status indicators**: Visual cues for agent states (idle, walking, working, busy)

-This will make the experience feel like you have a real team working for you!
+- **Live statistics**: Dashboard showing active/completed/failed tasks

+### How to Access
+Navigate to `/office` or click the "Office 🏢" button in the navigation bar.

+### Agent Behavior
+- **Idle**: Agents stand in the center area waiting for tasks
+- **Assigned Task**: Agent walks to an available desk
+- **Working**: Agent stays at desk, showing status updates in chat bubbles
+- **Completed**: Agent returns to idle area

+Each agent corresponds to a `taskExecution`, and their status updates show the latest tool calls and progress.

 ## 📁 Project Structure